PumpkinBaron/calculator/README.md

 # calculator
-Calculator can do all the things a calculator can do, and maybe even line wrapping.
+Calculator can do all the things a calculator can do and maybe even line wrapping.